 However, testing is an important part of building Alexa skills and other voice apps that spans manual testing, unit testing, and code coverage.
 We suggest using Amazon Alexa’s beta testing tool to invite other users to test and give you feedback on your skill before it goes live.
 The comments from one or two people can make a significant contribution to your final product.
 And be prepared for the feedback from your cohort to spark at least 5 more tweaks you’ll want to make yourself.

-Then, take the time to create some automated unit tests and create end-to-end tests using Bespoken’s Validation feature available on the Dashboard.
-Log in or sign up for a free account, and get more information about automated testing here.
+Then, take the time to create some automated unit tests and create end-to-end tests from our Bespoken Dashboard.
+Log in or sign up for a free 30-day trial, and get more information about automated testing here.

 Here’s what to expect.
 There’s no reason to be nervous, but please don’t submit your skill prematurely.
 Put in the work and thought before you submit your skill to Amazon for faster approval and a high-quality skill, which will lead to more stars on your reviews.
 I like to think of the certification process in 3 sections: